dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 INSERT IMAGE HERE

-Here you can clearly see the two different types of data.
+Here you can clearly see the two types of data.
 We can take a closer look on each of the variables below.

 #### Continuous variables